BinaryDefense/auto-ossec/README.md

 ./auto_ossec.bin <server_ip>

+For the Python version, use:

+pip3 install -r requirements.txt

+This will install python-crypto (for AES support) and pexpect.

+Then:

+python auto_ossec.py <server_ip>

 ## Install on Windows

 For Windows, install OSSEC normally - since it is an MSI you should install this silently.
 Once OSSEC is installed, run: